intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 the meeting shall be private to the RSAB, but must be noted on the agenda, and must be documented in the minutes with as much detail as confidentiality requirements permit.

+In the case of vacancies, the RSAB shall operate as follows:

+* Voting on approval of policy definition documents produced by the RSWG shall be delayed until the vacancy or vacancies have been filled.
+* Activities related to implementation of policies already defined shall continue as normal.

 ## Process